The faculty utilizes a variety of teaching and learning strategies that recognizes the individual needs of the students.

 LP specialists collaborate and consult with teachers and advisors to facilitate understanding of student needs and maximize student success.
 Ultimately, in accordance with Sacred Heart Goals, students develop a deep respect for intellectual values, and grow in self-knowledge and develop self-confidence as they learn to deal realistically with their strengths and unique gifts.

-MAT, National Louis University
+Master of Arts in Teaching, National Louis University

 The ESL program at Woodlands Academy of the Sacred Heart provides a foundation for English Language Learners to improve their listening, speaking, reading and writing skills.